AkshayAnil1080/iiec_rise-task2/README.md

-# this the task 2 of IIEC_RISE
+# This is the task 2 of IIEC_RISE

-creating an cgi web server using redhat liunx.
+Creating an cgi web server using redhat liunx.

+what is happening?
+Acessing the webserver (made on linux) via http protocol and then accessing cgi program to do perform some of the following commands.

 *you can run docker here,
 *can add multiple users remotely to your system